syntaxuk/typeassist/README.md

 # How to use

-Run ``initialize.js`` from the files in ur browser console on the site typeracer.com.
+1. Install the tampermonkey extension. (https://www.tampermonkey.net/)
+2. Install the userscript ()

 # Disclaimer